camunda/camunda-docs/docs/components/tasklist/userguide/api/tutorial.md

 ## Demo data generation and sample frontend

-To test our app with the a real frontend we can change the port inside `api/main.ts` to `6000`.
+To test our app with a real frontend we can change the port inside `api/main.ts` to `6000`.
 And then run from the root folder `yarn start:demo-data` to start the backend, frontend and demo data generation or just `yarn start` if you don't need any new data.